BigPapaBear2217/scrubz_drugs/README.md

 -- I'm not 100% sure what ipl's are loaded by default, but if you fall into the ground when you teleport, go grab fivem-ipl --> https://github.com/ESX-PUBLIC/fivem-ipl
 -- You can change all the locations inside core/server/sv_locations.lua
 -- Default Door Locations (Located across from the Grove St gas station)
+(Ignore the restricted area.
+I didn't restart the script before I took the pic.
+Just tp'ed to the location.
+That won't be displayed in that location in the pic.)
 ![alt text](https://i.imgur.com/4hpLJLR.png "Default Drug Door Locations")

 ---------------------------------------------------